ainoya/gpt-looker/README.md

 ## Future Work

-Integrate this application with ChatGPT to enable seamless communication between the two platforms and further enhance the natural language processing capabilities.
+- Integrate this application with ChatGPT to enable seamless communication between the two platforms and further enhance the natural language processing capabilities.
+- Implement a smarter search indexing for Retrieval QA using [lkml](https://github.com/joshtemple/lkml) to improve the overall search experience.

 ## LICENSE